shanhangel/StormDataNOAA/stormdata.md

 According to the [National Weather Service Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf):

-- "K"/"k" stand for thousand
+- "K"/ "k" stand for thousand
-- "M"/"m" stand for million
+- "M"/ "m" stand for million
-- "B"/"b" stand for billion
+- "B"/ "b" stand for billion

 So, we creat a new data frame `economy` to use the same units.